fenceFoil/door-personality/README.md

 ### On Raspberry Pi:
-(Note that on Raspain pis running python 3.5, there is a random number generator bug.
+(Note that on Raspian pis running python 3.5, there is a random number generator bug.
 One mitigation is:
 ```
 sudo apt-get install rng-tools
 ```